The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 \end{lemma} \begin{proof} The proof is by induction on the number of iterations of the outer loop.
-After the while loop on $X$ in the first iteration $i$ is the smallest integer such that $X[i]\neq \emptyset$.
-Due to the macro tree order of the array $X$, $X[i]$ contains the first nodes from $X$ wrt.\ the preorder of the original tree (Proposition~\ref{prop:macrotreeorder}).
+After the while loop on $X$ in the first iteration (line 3), $i$ is the smallest integer such that $X[i]\neq \emptyset$.
+Due to the macro tree order of the array $X$, $X[i]$ contains the first nodes from $X$ w.r.t.\ the preorder of the original tree (Proposition~\ref{prop:macrotreeorder}).
 Similarly, $Y[j]$ contains the leftmost node in $\mc{Y}$.
 The invariant now follows immediately from the assignment of $X_i$ and $Y_j$.